talmage89/art-portfolio/README.md

 stripe listen --forward-to localhost:8000/webhook
 ```

-Then add the webhook signing secret to the `.env` file in the root of the backend directory:
+Then add the webhook signing secret to the backend `.env` file:

 ```
 # backend .env